The town proudly

-Missionaries and convicts had a very important role in its history but nowadays
+Missionaries and convicts had a very important role in the

-Ushuaia is a tourist hub for visiting the abundant Beagle Channel wildlife and tours to Antarctica.
+region's history but nowadays Ushuaia is an important tourist hub for visiting the abundant Beagle Channel wildlife and

-in the morning there is plenty of sunshine in Ushuaia
+in the morning we have plenty of sunshine in Ushuaia

 but in the afternoon it starts raining